 - Demonstrate effective communication skills with an interdisciplinary healthcare

 - Employ principles of health promotion, and disease/injury prevention in providing

 - Assume responsibility and accountability for professionalism, including lifelong

 learning, and the inherent values of altruism, autonomy, human dignity, integrity

-and social justice in the practice of nursing.
+and respect in the practice of nursing.